waterdisappear/waterdisappear.github.io/_pages/includes/intro.md

 <div class="justify-text">
   <p>
-    I am a Ph.D. candidate in the the College of Electronic Science and Technology, National University of Defense Technology (Changsha, 410073, China), under the supervision of Professors Xiang Li, <a href="https://scholar.google.com/citations?user=9cMQrVsAAAAJ&hl=zh-CN&oi=sra">‪Li Liu</a>, and Yang Wei.
+    I am a Ph.D. candidate in the the College of Electronic Science and Technology, National University of Defense Technology (Changsha, 410073, China), under the supervision of Professors Xiang Li, <a href="https://scholar.google.com/citations?user=9cMQrVsAAAAJ&hl=zh-CN&oi=sra">‪Li Liu</a>, and Wei Yang.
 I received the university B.E. degree from Xi’an Jiaotong University, Xi’an, China, in 2019.
   </p>
   <p>
     My research interests focus on computer vision, synthetic aperture radar, automatic target recognition, foundation model, and self-supervised Learning.
 I am actively seeking research internship and postdoctoral opportunities worldwide.
 For inquiries about my research or collaboration opportunities, please feel free to reach out via email at email at <a href="mailto:lwj2150508321@sina.com">lwj2150508321@sina.com</a>.